mahajan07/WorldBank_DatAAnalysis/Analysis docs/Analysis.md

 5. https://data.worldbank.org/indicator/SE.XPD.TOTL.GD.ZS
 6. https://data.worldbank.org/indicator/SP.POP.TOTL
 7. Using Gapminder Dataset a restriction is found that I am not able to go beyond 2007 due to inner joins I am doing on that dataset>> https://pypi.org/project/gapminder/
+## GDP per Capita , feature could be enginnered bu dividing GDP / Population but was not used as it was available in Gapminder dataset for final buubble plot